zearp/OptiHack/README.md

 ### Power Management
 This should be enabled and setup properly.
 You can run the [Intel Power Gadget](https://software.intel.com/en-us/articles/intel-power-gadget/) to check the temperatures and power usage.
 There is some CPU specific fine tuning that still can be done, but you're on your own for that journey.
 Dortania wrote detailed instructions in their [guide](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/pm.html) on this subject.
 I urge you do follow it and put the finishing touches on your install.

 > Note: I noticed without CPUFriend.kext my minimum cpu speed was 700mhz, in Windows it's set to 800mhz.
 My CPU is an exact match to the iMac 14,3 model so I'm not sure if CPUFriend is needed when you have an exact match.
 But you can still use it to tweak things.
 I'm not using it when the cpu matches and existing model.
-Less kexts feels good too and it doesn't surprise Apple drives these cpu's at lower frequencies, it keeps the temps and noise down.
+Less kexts feels good too and it doesn't surprise me Apple drives these cpu's at lower frequencies, it keeps the temps and noise down.
 Until you really start hammering it.

 ### dGPU
 The current config disables any external graphics cards, this is to prevent issues.
 Once the iGPU is working properly you can start setting up external graphics.
 Don't forget to remove the ```-wegnoegpu``` and if the dGPU uses HDMI also the ```-igfxnohdmi``` boot flags.